Supplier Diversity strengthens us all

 “At Sodexo, we believe the strength of our company is rooted in diversity – and that includes a diversity of suppliers.
 Our suppliers not only provide valuable products and services, they also provide valuable ideas and perspectives.
 And, the companies we work with can introduce us to new communities where we can grow and contribute and get even better at providing Quality of Life services.”

 — Lorna Donatone CEO Geographic Regions and Region Chair for North America

-Midwest Foods won the award for the Strategic Diverse Vendor of the Year
+Congratulations to the nominees for the Strategic Diverse Vendor of the Year 2018 who were:

 Doing business with Sodexo